-Woman wearing Palestine Action t-shirt arrested in Belfast
+Woman wearing Palestine Action T-shirt arrested in Belfast

 It comes after the British Government in July made expressing support for or being a member of Palestine Action a criminal offence under terrorism legislation.

-In London, around 365 people were arrested for supporting the banned group after protesters gathered in Parliament Square on Saturday.
+In London, about 365 people were arrested for supporting the banned group after protesters gathered in Parliament Square on Saturday.

 Belfast MLA Gerry Carroll condemned police action against pro-Palestine activists.